RohanNagar/jmail/README.md

 JMail was built mainly because I wanted to tackle the complex problem of email address validation without using Regex.
-Along the way, JMail became a much better choice than other Java email validation libraries (such as Apache Commons Validator or Java Mail Validation) for the following reasons:
+Along the way, JMail became a much better choice than other Java email validation libraries (such as Apache Commons Validator or Jakarta (Javax) Mail Validation) for the following reasons:

 1. JMail is **_more correct_** than other libraries.
-For example, both Apache Commons and Java Mail consider `first@last@test.org` as a valid email address!
+For example, both Apache Commons and Jakarta Mail consider `first@last@test.org` as a valid email address!
 It clearly is not, as it has two `@` characters.
 JMail correctly considers this address invalid.
 You can
    [see a full comparison of correctness and try it out for yourself online](https://www.rohannagar.com/jmail/).